resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for replacing on-premises inspection servers that perform traffic flow inspection and filtering
   - More appropriate for traffic inspection and filtering than GuardDuty (which focuses on threat detection)
   - Provides direct traffic filtering capabilities that Traffic Mirroring alone doesn't offer
+- **Traffic Control for Private Subnets**:
+  - Managed service that makes it easier to deploy essential network protections for VPCs
+  - Can be configured with domain list rule groups to allow specific outbound traffic
+  - Perfect solution for allowing EC2 instances to access only approved third-party software repositories for updates
+  - More appropriate than WAF for managing outbound traffic based on domain names/URLs
+  - Superior to security groups which can't filter traffic based on domain names
+  - Unlike Application Load Balancers, specifically designed to control outbound internet access
+  - Can be implemented by updating private subnet route tables to route outbound traffic through the firewall

 ### AWS WAF (Web Application Firewall)
 - **Key Attach Points**: